You're already subscribed!

 Bordeaux (Gironde), South-West, Languedoc, Vaucluse, Var, Bouches-du-Rhône, Ardèche

-United States, Australia, Italy, Spain, Argentina, and South Africa
+United States, Australia, Italy, Spain, Argentina and South Africa

-Bordeaux clairet, Bergerac
+Bordeaux Clairet, Bergerac

 Deep, dark, dense garnet colour.